geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 The welcome page description provides a summary of the workspaces and layers available to the current user.

-The header includes welcome message and a link to the organization providing the service.
+The header includes a welcome message and a link to the organization providing the service.

-Each web services is listed using the service title as a heading, followed by the service abstract as a description.
-The protocols provided by the service are displayed as blocks linking to web service URL.
+Each web service is listed using the service title as a heading, followed by the service abstract as a description.
+The protocols provided by the service are displayed as blocks linking to the web service URL.
 These are the URLs used to access the service in a desktop or web application.

 ![Welcome layout](/img/posts/2.22/welcome-layout-rc.png) <br/>